Documentation for method

 method parse(, : = 'TOP', Capture() : = \(), Mu : = Mu, *)

 $target, which will be coerced to Str if it isn't one, using

 $args will be passed to the starting rule if provided.

 say RepeatChar.parse('aaaaaa', :rule('start'), :args(\('a')));say RepeatChar.parse('bbbbbb', :rule('start'), :args(\('b')));# OUTPUT:# ｢aaaaaa｣# ｢bbbbbb｣

-action named argument is provided, it will be used as an action object, that is, for each successful regex match, a method of the same name, if it exists, is called on the action object, passing the match object as the sole positional argument.
+actions named argument is provided, it will be used as an actions object, that is, for each successful regex match, a method of the same name, if it exists, is called on the actions object, passing the match object as the sole positional argument.

-Additional named arguments are used as options for matching, so you can specify things like
+Additional named arguments are used as options for matching, so you can for example specify things like

-:pos(4) to start parsing from the fourth (zero-base) character.
+:pos(4) to start parsing from the fifth (:pos is zero-based) character.
 All matching adverbs are allowed, but not all of them take effect.
 There are several types of adverbs that a regex can have, some of which apply at compile time, like

 :i.
 You cannot pass those to